Women protest for legal and safe abortion in Brazil, 2016 | Fotoarena/SIPA USA/PA Images. All rights reserved

 Finally, journalists frequently seek personal experiences of those who have had an abortion to powerfully illustrate what’s at stake.
 However, abortion rights are also a collective issue; the case for these rights cannot rest on an individual story.
 Media coverage should reflect the complexities of abortion experiences, including among adolescents, trans people and married women with children.

 Ill-informed media stories can eclipse the truth about abortion in public and political arenas.
-It is essential that journalists stick to facts and normalise the experience; one in four women globally will have an abortion in her lifetime.
+It is essential that journalists stick to facts and normalise the experience; one in four women globally will have an abortion.

 Get our weekly email